-BI203+ Data Collection & Analysis in the Natural Sciences 3 credits

-A practical overview of scientific investigation with emphasis on a unified process of experimental design, hypothesis testing, and data analysis.
+BI203+ Data Collection & Analysis in the Sciences 3 credits A practical overview of scientific investigation with emphasis on a unified process of experimental design, hypothesis testing, and data analysis.
 A variety of descriptive measures and statistical techniques, both parametric and nonparametric, are presented from the standpoint of their appropriateness to the context of the data.
 Proficiency in the use of computer software for data analysis and display is a major goal of the course and is emphasized throughout.
-Prerequisites: Completion of any of the following courses: PH112, PH122, CH112, CH114, BI111 and 112, or BI204.
+Prerequisites: Completion of any of the following courses: PH112, PH122, CH112, CH114, BI111, 112, or 121.
 Offered each fall.

-BI305 Biological Interactions: Cell, Organism & Ecological Communication & Coordination 4 credits
+BI305 Biological Interactions: Cell, Organism & Ecological Communication & Coordination 4 credits of interactions within and between cells, organisms, and ecosystems.

-Biological systems are characterized by interactions at all levels of organization from molecular to global scales.
-This course will provide students with the opportunity to build on and integrate the knowledge they have gained in previous science courses by researching a variety of interactions within and between cells, organisms, and ecosystems.
 It also emphasizes inquiry-based, collaborative learning and development of real-world problem-solving skills.
 Designed for biology majors and minors and for students in the natural sciences.
 Pre-requisites: Either BI112 or BI120 and one or more of the following: BI111; BI121 or BI204.
 3 hours lecture, 3 hours laboratory.